TomerFi/dependency-injection-java-part2-tutorial/post/POST.md

 Got mail by MICROSOFT, from next.door.neighbor@kibutz.org, with the subject do you have a star screwdriver?
 ```

-As you may have noticed, this application uses the *dependency injection design pattern*.</br>
+As you may have noticed, this application designed with the *dependency injection design pattern* in mind.</br>
 The dependencies are currently controlled by the `main` method, so it should be easy to incorporate [Google Guice](https://github.com/google/guice/wiki).

 ## 2. Incorporating Google Guice